BryanAlbert/ReactLife/README.md

 An enhancement, then, could be to compute assuming an infinitely-large field.
 This could be complicated since some shapes such as "gliders" and "space ships" can traverse the grid indefinitely, requiring a larger and larger grid.
 We could grow the grid as necessary, which could be problematic with size issues and buffer manipulation.
 We could also use a different storage mechanism, such as a hash table, which could be implemented with a JavaScript Map object.

 ## TODO:
+* Prepare materials for the interview, due at noon on Monday
+	* Create a list of resources (sites, people, forums, etc.), check browser history, how to list Copilot interactions?
+	* Push both Life repos to public repositories, supply a link
+	* Provide a link to my albistix repo
+	* Provide a link to my Boggle repo, the Windows download, or screenshots?

 * Make components for LifeGrid and Cell (done)
 	* LifeGrid holds the array, let's make that an Array of Arrays (start with a simple LifeState)
 	* Cell gets a function for setting that cell's state in LifeGrid's data